 The objective of Heat Roadmap Europe is to create the scientific evidence required to support the decarbonisation of the heating and cooling sector in Europe

 The first Heat Roadmap Europe 4 workshop in Brussels is a great opportunity to get the first package of insights of the project.
 Workshop attendees will learn about the different types of heating and cooling demand and supply, the exact heating and cooling potential and where it is located.
-At the networking cocktail, participants will toast to the launch of the Pan-European Thermal Atlas and exchange views in the casual and 'eco-friendly' atmosphere of the Renewable Energy House.
+At the networking cocktail, participants will toast to the launch of the Pan-European Thermal Atlas and exchange views in a casual atmosphere.

 The Heat Roadmap Europe 4 project is mapping and modelling the heating and energy systems of the 14 largest users of heat in the EU, to develop new policies at local, national, and EU level to ensure the uptake of efficient, sustainable and affordable heating and cooling solutions.

 HRE4 plans to cover the 14 countries in the EU ranked largest by heat demand.
 With these 14 countries, we will cover 85-90% of the heating and cooling demands in Europe; this means our results are hugely relevant for the EU level.